 What is the best kitten food?
 The best is the one that provides optimum nutrition for your for kitten without breaking the bank!
 Find out how to make the right choice for your kitten.

-You have many choices when it comes to what kind of kitten food you should begin feeding your kittens once they are weaned.
+You have many choices when it comes to what kind of food you should begin feeding your kitten once you bring him home.

 Pet stores have aisle upon aisle of choices, and its no wonder there can be so many headaches just trying to pick one!

-If this idea doesn't sit well with you, there is an easier way to ensure your kitten gets the nutrition she needs from a commercial kitten food.
+Being informed is the best way to ensure your kitten gets the nutrition she needs from a commercial kitten formula.

 The main concerns that cat owners have are quality and cost, and how to get the best of both without compromise.

-Well, that is not always easy, but if you know what to look for, you can at least make an informed decision.
+Well, that is not always easy, but if you know what to look for, you can at least make an educated decision.

 Kitten and cat owners will judge the quality of food based on how much their cats enjoy eating it.

-This is not necessarily a good indication of quality, however, as extra flavors can be added by the manufacturers to make their low-nutrient product more "popular."
+This is not necessarily the best indication of quality, however, as extra flavors can be added by the manufacturers to make their low-nutrient product more "popular."

-If you simply cannot afford a pure, grain-free cat food for your kitten, there are still ways to find the best quality at the best price you can afford.
+If you think you are unable to spend money for a high protein for your kitten, there are still ways to find the best quality at the best price you can afford.